Barbara Ayrton-Gould: Political office

-Ayrton-Gould became a member of the National Executive Committee of the Labour Party in 1929, and served as vice-Chair in 1938 and Chair of the Labour Party from 1939 to 1940.
-As from 1922, she made four unsuccessful attempts to get elected as MP.
+Ayrton-Gould became a member of the National Executive Committee (NEC) of the Labour Party in 1929, and served as vice-Chair in 1938 and Chair of the Labour Party from 1939 to 1940.

+From 1922 Ayrton-Gould made four unsuccessful attempts to get elected as a Member of Parliament.
 During the general election of 1929 she missed victory in Northwich by only four votes.
+She unsuccessfully stood for Northwich again in 1931 and in the 1935 Norwood by-election.

-The fifth time, Gould was elected Member of Parliament for newly created Hendon North constituency in Labour's landslide victory of 1945.
+The fifth time that Ayrton-Gould stood for office, she was elected Member of Parliament for newly created Hendon North constituency in Labour's landslide victory of 1945.
 The forerunner constituency, Hendon, had since 1935 grown considerably in population (and to some extent number of homes) and was split in two; it had been solidly won by Conservative candidates since 1910, however the north division fell to Gould's campaign, a feat not to be repeated until 1997 by a Labour candidate.
 In Parliament, the two main issues of Gould's concern were food supplies and child poverty.
-Thus, she succeeded in introducing a resolution which called for a government enquiry into child neglect.
-She also was a Justice of the Peace in Marylebone.
+She succeeded in introducing a resolution which called for a government enquiry into child neglect.
+Aytron-Gould also was a Justice of the Peace in Marylebone and served as a member of the Arts Council.

-Ayrton-Gould held the seat until losing the next general election (in 1950), when it was gained by Ian Orr-Ewing (Con).
+Ayrton-Gould held the seat until losing the next general election (in 1950), when it was gained by Ian Orr-Ewing (Conservative).
 She withdrew as prospective candidate for the constituency in September because of ill health.
-A month later Gould died, eight months after leaving the House of Commons.
+A month later on 14 October 1950 Gould died, aged 64, eight months after leaving the House of Commons.